-Table 1 Standards for activities located in the Low Density Residential Precinct Non-compliance status 49.5.1 Residential Density Maximum residential density of one residential unit per 450 300 m 2 NC 49.5.2 Building Height A maximum of 8m, except that within 20m of the common boundary of Lot XXX [Corona Trust property] the maximum height shall be 5.5m NC 49.5.3 Building Coverage A maximum of 40%.
+Table 1 Standards for activities located in the Low Density Residential Precinct Non-compliance status 49.5.1 Residential Density Maximum residential density of one residential unit per 450 300 m NC 49.5.2 Building Height A maximum of 8m, except that within 20m of the common boundary of Lot XXX [Corona Trust property] the maximum height shall be 5.5m NC 49.5.3 Building Coverage A maximum of 40%.
 D 49.5.4 Landscape permeable surface coverage At least 30% of the site area shall comprised landscaped (permeable) surface NC

-Commented [MF40]: #80 Koko Ridge Limited and W Foley; #103 T Allen
+Commented [MF42]: #80 Koko Ridge Limited and W Foley; #103 T Allen

-Commented [JB41]: #99 Corona Trust
+Commented [JB43]: #99 Corona Trust

-49.5.5 Doccooion n nlana RD 49.5.5 Recession Discretion is restricted - cession planes apply to all buildings: to any sunlight, oundary: 2.5m and 55 degrees shading or privacy nd eastern boundaries: 2.5m and 45 degrees effects created by the oundaries: 2.5m and 35 degrees. proposal on adjacent Except that sites. roofs may penetrate the building recession plane by no more ird of the gable height. b. reces ssion p lanes will not apply on boundaries with roads.
-49.5.6 Minimum I Buildin g Setbacks D 49.5.6.1 Minimum setback from road boundary: 4.5m 49.5.6.2 Setback from waterbodies: 7m 49.5.6.3 All other boundaries: 2m 49.5.6.4 In Sub-Area H1: Minimum setback from boundary with Sub-Area H2: 6m 49.5.6.5 In Sub-Area H2: Minimum setback from southern boundary: Except that at· be located up to 600mm into any boundary setback along easte rn, we: accessory buildings for residential activities may be located within the boundary setback distances (other than from road boundaries), where they do not exceed 7.5m in length, there are no windows or openings (other than for carports) along any walls within 1.5m of an internal boundary, and they 49.5.7 • rules for Building Height and Recession Plane.
-RD 49.5.7 Building le The length exceed 16 n of an y building elevation above the ground floor level shall not Discretion is restricted to the external appearance, location and visual dominance of the building(s) as viewed from the streets(s) and adjacent sites.
-49.5.8 Waste and d Recy cling Storage Space RD 49.5.8.1 Resid waste Discretion is restricted to: 49.5.8.2 Wast e, green waste and recycling bins shall be: a.
+49.5.5 Recession RD The follow wing red cession planes apply to all buildings: Discretion is restricted a.
+Nort thern bo oundary: 2.5m and 55 degrees to any sunlight, shading or privacy b.
+Wes stern an nd eastern boundaries: 2.5m and 45 degrees effects created by the c.
+Sou thern b oundaries: 2.5m and 35 degrees. proposal on adjacent Except th at: sites. roofs may penetrate the building recession plane by no more ird of the gable height. b. rece ssion p 49.5.6 Minimum Buildin g Setbacks D 49.5.6.1 Minimum setback from road boundary: 4.5m 49.5.6.2 Setback from waterbodies: 7m 49.5.6.3 All other boundaries: 2m 49.5.6.4 In Sub-Area H1: Minimum setback from boundary with Sub-Area H2: 6m 49.5.6.5 n Sub-Area H2: Minimum setback from southern boundary: Except th at: s may ern, wes setba boun do no for ca ndary se ot excee arports) ouildings for residential activities may be located within the atback distances (other than from road boundaries), where they and 7.5m in length, there are no windows or openings (other than a along any walls within 1.5m of an internal boundary, and they rules for Building Height and Recession Plane.
+49.5.7 Building le • RD The lengt exceed 10 y building elevation above the ground floor level shall not Discretion is restricted to the external appearance, location and visual dominance of the building(s) as viewed from the streets(s) and adjacent sites.
+49.5.8 Waste an d Recy cling Storage Space RD 49.5.8.1 lential activities shall provide, sufficient space for waste, green and recycling bins per residential unit Discretion is restricted to: 49.5.8.2 Waste e, green waste and recycling bins shall be: a.
 Effects on a. located where it is easy to manoeuvre for kerbside collections and avoid impeding vehicle movements within and through the site; and amenity values; b.
 Size, location and access of b. not directly visible from adjacent sites, roads and public spaces; or waste and recycling storage C. screened with materials that are in keeping with the design of the building. space.

-Commented [MF42]: #99 Corona Trust
+Commented [MF44]: #99 Corona Trust